bnpr/Malt/Malt/readme.md

 To test the renderer go to *Scene Settings* and *change the renderer to Malt*.
 Create a *Sunlight* and add a new object with a *new material*.
 Inside the material settings *set the Shader Path* to one of the files from the [*Shader Examples*](Shader-Examples).

+If you could fill [this super short survery](https://forms.gle/e4dTicpsxerL4YdQ6) after testing, that would be really helpfull.

 #### Uninstall

 - Untick the box in *Preferences > Addons > BlenderMalt* to disable the addon.